supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

     ![](../media/39.png)

    > **Note:** Wait until the status changes to **Protected**.
 The time required for this to take place depends on the available bandwidth of the connection between the lab environment and the Azure region hosting the Recovery Services vault.
-You will need to refresh the browser page for the status to be updated.
+You will need to refresh the browser page for the status to be updated (This process might take about 15-20 minutes).

 1. On the **SEA-CORE1** replicated items page, select **Latest recovery points** and review **Latest crash-consistent** and **Latest app-consistent** recovery points.